 I have been living in Hyderabad for past 10 years and my home is very close to Qutub Shahi Tombs.
 Every time I go to my terrace I see beautiful Tombs.
 From far away they look so fascinating.
 But I never thought of going there.

 The moment someone talks about 7 Tombs, I feel "ye tho apne Ghar ke baju me hai, jayenge kabhi" .
 But trust me, for past 10 years I went to many places within and outside India but could never manage to go to this place which is right next to my home 🙈🙈🙈.

 One fine day, finally, we managed to visit this place.
 And that was the day I decided to explore Hyderabad more and more.

 ****So let’s start our travel tale****

-Qutub Shahi tombs have 2 gates, one gate can be seen from the main road and you don't need any ticket to get into this gate.
+Qutub Shahi tombs has 2 gates, one gate can be seen from the main road and you don't need any ticket to get into this gate.
 This section contains a mosque, you don't need any ticket to get into this mosque as well.

-After the ticket counter you can see a big Tomb towards your right, which is quite huge and past which you can see yet another Tomb which is half done towards your left.
+After the ticket counter, you can see a big Tomb towards your right which is quite huge and past which you can see yet another Tomb, towards your left, which is half done .
 Due to some unknown circumstances these tombs were left unfinished.
 Just opposite these you can see the parking.
 Parking is available for bikes, cars and autos as well.